Download Author Instructions (PDF)

 Author Instructions & Guidelines 2020 (286 KB)

-Taprobanica is published (printed & online) by the Research Center for Climate Change - University of Indonesia.
+Taprobanica is an Open Access, Peer Reviewed journal published (printed & online) by the Research Center for Climate Change and the Faculty of Mathematics and Natural Sciences, University of Indonesia.
 It publishes original papers on taxonomic descriptions, notes, observations, essays, opinions, short communications, and biodiversity inventories with emphasis on behavior, breeding, conservation, ecology, evolution, morphology, genetics and systematic.
 Papers on new techniques or sampling methods and literature surveys are not suitable.
 Furthermore, specimens of taxa described in Taprobanica as new to science must be deposited in recognised National or International depositories.

 All manuscripts must be written in English and submitted through our website, click Submit

 tab.
 Manuscripts must be prepared on A4 Size, 8.27 x 11.69 inch (or 21 x 29.7 cm) paper with 1-inch (or 2.54 cm) margins in Microsoft Word document file format, typed with font size, 11 pt.
 The figures (including graphs) should be submitted in jpg, jpeg, tiff, psd, png or bmp formats as supplementary files and should not

 be placed on Word Document or merged (or edited with figure numbers etc.) unless requested.
 Submission of a manuscript to the Journal implies that it has not been submitted elsewhere.

 If an acknowledgement is not received within 5 working days of submission, please contact the editorial office Contact Us